Rajae El Mouhandiz

 , about her path to becoming an artist.

-In December 2013 Rajae was nominated for the fifth year in a row as the only contemporary singer on the list of 500 most influential Muslims in the world
+In September 2014 Rajae was nominated for the sixth year in a row as the only contemporary female singer on the list of 500 most influential Muslims in the world

 , alongside artists such as